abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ...
 ```

 This worked much better.
-Because now I can capture this process's output, and trigger a callback directly, instead of polling for changes.
-But **dumpclip** launched in listener mode never terminates.
+I can process its `stdout` stream, and trigger a callback directly, instead of polling for changes.
+But dumpclip launched in listener mode never terminates.
 We need to read its stdout in real-time.

-## Capturing stdout of a long-running process in real time
+## Using **dumpclip**: streaming clipboard updates

-To capture the output of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
+To stream `stdout` of a process, we need to launch it with `subprocess.Popen` and pipe its output to `subprocess.PIPE`.
-Also, we need to capture its stdout in a separate thread.
-Because the thread that launches the process will be waiting for it to terminate (although it never will).
+Then we can read its `stdout` in a separate thread.
+Because, the main thread that launches the process will be waiting for the process to terminate (although it never will).

-Because the process doesn't terminate, the thread that consumes its output doesn't stop, either.
-It keeps processing the output as new content comes in, and idles if there's nothing to consume, because `proc.stdout.readline()` call is blocking.
-When the process gets killed, `proc.stdout` stops blocking and the thread terminates.

 ```python
 import json